microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

 # Building the project

 > If you need to build this project for customization purposes, we strongly advise you to refer to our [samples](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples).
 If you cannot find any samples that fulfill your customization needs and you don't know how to do that, please [send your dream to us](https://github.com/Microsoft/BotFramework-WebChat/issues/).